On tame ramification and centers of $F$-purity: Introduction

 \subsection{Acknowledgements}

 The authors are extremely grateful to W\'agner~Badilla-C\'espedes, Anna~Brosowsky, Karl~Schwede, Karen~Smith, and Axel~St\"abler for very enlightening discussions and help in the preparation of this paper.
+We are also thankful to the anonymous referees for their helpful suggestions and corrections.